-A man sits along at a bar, remembering his regrets and pouring his woes into another glass of beer.
+A man sits alone at a bar, remembering his regrets and pouring his woes into another glass of beer.
 A stranger in white visits him just before closing time to present him with a business proposition.
 His wildest dreams can come true!
 All he has to do is kill three people.
-Join Joseph Shaw on a journey of Love, of Right and Wrong, and learn how we deal with past mistakes with this riveting novella: Two More.
+Join Joseph Shaw on a journey of Love, of Right and Wrong, and learn how we deal with past mistakes with this riveting novella: Two More

 Today’s story has an apocalyptic Oscar Meyer Wienermobile.
 That is all you need to know.
 Click on the wienermobile to read “Them Old Pandemic Apocalyptic Blues” by Derek Elkins.

 If you’re not caught up with all of the Covid Chronicles, worry not!
 Scroll on down the page for the latest and greatest from all our Quarantined-and-slowly-going-more-insane-than-they-already-were.
 While you’re at it, check out pages for Joseph Courtemanche, Jamie Greening, Kathy Kexel, Derek Elkins, Rob Cely, and Dr. Paul J Bennett .
 There is a strong, non-zero chance you will come away happy.

 Did you miss past episodes of the TWO MORE saga?
 If so, check out Part 1, in which two men keep a bar open late to discuss Murder and Mint Juleps.
 Check out Part 2, in which a main character loses it and kills someone in a parking garage (which we have ALL wanted to do at some point, am I right?).
 Check out Part 3, in which someone goes to Seattle and it ruins their life.
 And Part 4?
 Part 4 starts …..
 NOW.

 Jim Becker stood in the parking lot behind the Blue Fern Restaurant.
 It was 11:20 P.M. and it was cold.
 In his hand, he held the pistol his father had given him when he turned eighteen.